jhayslett/sg-tools/short-scripts/phone-number-validation.md

 3. Insert the following RegEx in the field that appears: ^(\d{3})?[-]?\d{3}[-]?\d{4}$
 (A deeper dive down of the RegEx is supplied below).
 4. Make sure to insert a message in the "Message to display when answer does not pass RegEx" such as, "Please insert phone number as 480-606-6000".
-5. Access Question Properties - Layout - CSS Class Name and set add "phoneNumber".
+5. While in Question Properties, navigate to Layout - CSS Class Name and add "phoneNumber".

 ####Javascript Action
 Insert a JavaScript action at the end of the page that the phone number text input field will live.